benthomsen/sim-vfa/README.md

 2. Introduce uncertainties and actuator dynamics
 3. For each trim point:
     1. Augment linearized system with actuator dynamics and integral error for command tracking
-    2. Add ficticious inputs to "square-up" the system - to provide SPR properties necessary for adaptive control design
+    2. Add ficticious inputs to "square-up" the system - to provide strictly-positive real (SPR) properties necessary for adaptive control design
     3. Compute baseline LQR feedback matrix (K), CRM feedback matrix (L), along with ouptut-mixing matrix (S) and transformed coordinates according to method in paper
 4. Set initial conditions, choose adaptation rates and related gains for simulation, define command trajectory, and run simulation